regulad/regulad.github.io/minecraft/_posts/2020-11-24-Minecraft Global Bans.md

 * exposing the personal information of others
 * posting links to malicious software
 * impersonating staff
-* cheating/expoits
+* cheating/exploits
-* general commerical spamming
+* general commercial spamming
 let
-The page does not mention how severe a rule-breakage must be to consitute a ban or flagging.
+The page does not mention how severe a rule-breakage must be to constitute a ban or flagging.

 ![Ban GUI](https://help.minecraft.net/hc/article_attachments/360076684472/Banning_Message.png)